Updated: Sep 16

 Serbian is the official language of Serbia.

 Serbian is the most widely spoken language in Serbia, The language serves as the native language of about 88% of the country’s population.
 It is the only European language to be written using two distinct scripts.
-Serbian can be written using both the Latin and the Cyrillic alphabets.
+Serbian can be written using both Latin and Cyrillic alphabets.
 The Constitution of Serbia declares the Serbian Cyrillic as the official script of the nation while the Latin script is described as a “script in official use.”

 Several minority languages are officially recognized in Serbia.
 These languages are Bosnian, Croatian, Slovak, Rusyn, Bulgarian, Hungarian, Albanian, and Romanian.